tzwel/WSD/README.md

 ## Download methods
 ### [Releases](https://github.com/tzwel/WSD/releases) - for most users
+Head to this section and pick whatever release fits your taste, you would usually want the latest one

 ### Download for advanced users (latest .py versions, often experimental)
 ```shell